China meddling allegations roil Taiwan election campaign

 While no peace treaty has ever been signed, Kuomintang delegations these days visit China regularly.
 Han met the head of China’s Taiwan Affairs Office in the southern Chinese city of Shenzhen in March.

-Reporting by Ben Blanchard; editing by Jane Wardell
+Writing by Ben Blanchard; Additional reporting by Lidia Kelly in Melbourne; editing by Jane Wardell